 - 1. Find the ratio of speeds of an electron and a negative hydrogen ion (one having an extra electron) accelerated through the same voltage, assuming non-relativistic final speeds.
-Take the mass of the hydrogen ion to be $1.67 \times 10^{-27}$ kg. - 2.
+Take the mass of the hydrogen ion to be 1.67×10^{-27} kg. - 2.
 An evacuated tube uses an accelerating voltage of 40 kV to accelerate electrons to hit a copper plate and produce x rays.
-Non-relativistically, what would be the maximum speed of these electrons? - A bare helium nucleus has two positive charges and a mass of 6.64×10-27 kg. (a) Calculate its kinetic energy in joules at 2.00% of the speed of light. (b) What is this in electron volts? (c) What voltage would be needed to obtain this energy?
+Non-relativistically, what would be the maximum speed of these electrons? - 3.
+A bare helium nucleus has two positive charges and a mass of 6.64×10^{-27} kg. (a) Calculate its kinetic energy in joules at 2.00% of the speed of light. (b) What is this in electron volts? (c) What voltage would be needed to obtain this energy?

-- 4. Integrated Concepts Singly charged gas ions are accelerated from rest through a voltage of 13.0 V. At what temperature will the average kinetic energy of gas molecules be the same as that given these ions? - 5.
-Integrated Concepts what voltage must a singly charged ion be accelerated to have the same energy as the average kinetic energy of ions at this temperature? shown, until the Coulomb force halts further transfer.
+FIGURE 19.24 The semipermeable membrane of a cell has different concentrations of ions inside and out.
+Diffusion moves the K+ (potassium) and Cl- (chloride) ions in the directions shown, until the Coulomb force halts further transfer.
 This results in a layer of positive charge on the outside, a layer of negative charge on the inside, and thus a voltage across the cell membrane.
-The membrane is normally impermeable to $\mathrm{Na}^+$ (sodium ions).
+The membrane is normally impermeable to Na+ (sodium ions).